Distance MS Speech-Language Pathology

 Candidates for the graduate degree programs in the School of Speech, Language, Hearing, and Occupational Sciences who have been accepted for admission will be required to verify that they understand and meet these essential functions.
 Admission decisions are made on the assumption that each candidate can meet the essential functions and fulfill essential functions.
 When a disability is present, the applicant should contact the Disability Services for Students office at UM.
 That office will review a student’s request for modification and confirm that the stated condition qualifies as a disability under applicable laws.

 If an applicant states he/she can meet the essential functions with modification, the SLHOS school may review the modification to ensure it does not fundamentally alter the program, cause an undue burden, or cause harm to a fellow student or client.
 At any time in the course of a student’s enrollment in the department; the student can request accommodation through the Disability Services for Students office.
 However, retroactive accommodation requests do not have to be honored.

 Applicants to the program must meet the admission requirements of the University of Montana Graduate School and the School of Speech, Language, Hearing, and Occupational Sciences.
 Acceptance criteria include grade point average, GRE scores, letters of recommendations, written essays, and other activities related to the field.
 Every attempt is made to assess the special strengths that the applicant might bring to the program.

 - Details about the SLP application process and requirements.

 Scholarships and assistantships are available each year through an internal department application process.
 The application time periods vary throughout the year.Scholarship opportunities will be posted to the SLHOS school page (see Graduate Application Process-->Grad Student Scholarship Application Process).
 Information about assistantship opportunities will be made available at the appropriate time.

-- Financial Aid Resources: for information about other financial aid resources and tuition, please refer to the University of Montana Graduate School under Tuition and Funding.
+- Financial Aid and Tuition Resources: for information about other financial aid resources and tuition, please refer to the University of Montana Graduate School under Tuition and Funding and Graduate Cost of Attendance (COA).
+Additional resources, Business Services and Financial Aid.